How to Put Out a Lawn Mower Fire

 3. Clogged Muffler:

-The muffler on a lawn mower can get clogged with oil and grease, which can cause problems.
-Excessive pressure in the combustion chamber can ignite grass and leaves stuck in the muffler, or even cause a spark when you start the mower.
+The muffler may become clogged with oil and grease that has dripped out of the engine compartment, causing excessive pressure in the combustion chamber.
+This can ignite grass and leaves stuck in the muffler or even cause a spark when you start the mower.

 If this happens, the heat may cause the muffler to soften and fail to release toxic gases into your engine compartment.
 Therefore, always clean out the clogged muffler before starting up your lawnmower after it has sat for a while.